Lingering Garden or Liu Yuan — Brilliant Qing Style Suzhou Garden

 Afterward, this garden has been called Liu Yuan or Lingering Garden.

-Artful Arch Doors of the Lingering Garden, Photo by Jinjide Duorou.
+Artful Arch Doors, Photo by Jinjide Duorou.

-Structural and aesthetic designs of the Lingering Garden.
+Structural and Aesthetic Designs of the Lingering Garden.

-The middle part was Liu Shu's Bihan Shanzhuang, the essence and most beautiful part of the Lingering Garden.
+The middle part was Liu Shu's Bihan Shanzhuang, the garden's essence, and most beautiful part.

 Hang on the walls of this long corridor are over 370 pieces of ancient tablet inscriptions.

-Poetic nomenclatures and literary significance of the Lingering Garden.
+Poetic Nomenclatures and Literary Significance of the Lingering Garden.

 Important Data of Lingering Garden.

-Lingering Garden or Liu Yuan is in Suzhou city of Jiangsu Province;
+Lingering Garden, or Liu Yuan, is in Suzhou city of Jiangsu Province;

-It is about 23,300 square meters large, and consists of four sections (eastern, middle, northern, and western);
+It is about 23,300 square meters large and consists of four sections (eastern, middle, northern, and western);

 There are over 670 meters long corridors in the garden, and about 370 pieces of ancient tablet inscriptions are displayed on their walls;

-There are over 200 decorative lattice windows in Lingering Garden;
+There are over 200 decorative lattice windows;

-Guanyun Feng in Lingering Garden, Photo by 97Lang.
+Guanyun Feng, Photo by 97Lang.